rcbops/CephAIO/README.md

 # CephAIO

-Requires: Ansible 2.3.0 or higher
+Requires: Ubuntu 16.04 and Ansible 2.3.0 or higher

 Creates an AIO for ceph using LXC containers